7Ji/ampart/README.md

 data              b7400000(   2.86G) 11ac00000(   4.42G)     4
 ==============================================================
 ````
-It's very obvious that only **4.42G** are usable for users, all of the remaining is taken by Andoird's meaningless partitions.
+It's very obvious that only **4.42G** are usable for users, and all of the remaining space is taken by Andoird's meaningless partitions.
 Running ceemmc does not help as it reports that it only supports side-by-side installation on this box when I force it to run with **ceemmc -x**, and it failed badly with a **segmentation fault**.
 And ahha, I will never know why it failed as it is **proprietary and closed-source**!
-And it left a messed partition table:
+All it left was a messed up partition table:
 ````
 ==============================================================
 NAME                          OFFSET                SIZE  MARK